Diversiam90815/Chess-Windows/README.md

 This is a chess game developed in C++ and C# with the goal of creating a fully-featured chess application.
 The project is currently in development and aims to provide a seamless chess-playing experience with a modern user interface.

-## Disclaimer:
-**Currently the project goes through a restructuring of the engine in order to support bitboards.**

 ## Features

 -   **Modern User Interface**: